Gear review policy

 Of course the main evolution in my gear has been a move to lighter kit – particularly in terms of footwear.
-I wear approach shoes for all of my walks now, although on a long distance walk I am tending to use a mid-cut version more and more.
+I wear trail shoes for all of my non-winter walks now, although on a long distance walk I am tending to use a mid-cut version more and more.
 Until I stumbled across them recently when preparing for a winter trip, I hadn’t seen my leather boots for nearly 3 years.

 I think the biggest challenge has been finding the balance between comfort and “good enough”.
-I’m a confirmed soft shell wearer in all but the heaviest of dowpours, and I’ve given up on waterproof over-trousers and gaitors completely – I simply wear a pair of North Face Apex soft shell pants in all conditions, unless it’s warm enough for shorts.
+I’m a confirmed soft shell wearer in all but the heaviest of dowpours, and I’ve almost completely givenup on waterproof over-trousers and gaitors – I simply wear a pair of North Face Apex soft shell pants in all conditions, unless it’s warm enough for shorts.
 Although having said that I’ve been wearing a pair of Paramo Cascada trousers this winter – although I don’t consider them really overtrousers as such since I wear them next the skin as my only legwear unless it’s really cold.
 I’ve found that my comfort and progress isn’t affected much by getting wet below the waist or even soaking wet feet, so I’ve stopped worrying about that as long as I have something to change into in the evening.
 The secret I have found is to keep moving – not necessarily fast though. until recently, I didn’t really do winter walking in the hills, because of where I live, but clearly if that picks up more then some tweaks are going to be needed.

 Occasionally I see a piece of gear which is so good that not much analysis or comparison against other products is done first.
 The best example of this recently was Pacerpoles.
 These have actually brought significant predictability to my walks – simply through enabling me to maintain my pace, meaning I walk the distance planned in the time planned.
 They have also made me faster and enabled me to carry more weight.
-Or perhaps I should say that they have enabled me to fell less burdened by the weight I am carrying.
+Or perhaps I should say that they have enabled me to fell less burdened by the weight I am already carrying.

-As I wrote this page in early 2012, I was on the cusp of beginning wild camping and undertaking a much more serious long distance walk later that year.
+As I first wrote this page in early 2012, I was on the cusp of beginning wild camping and undertaking a much more serious long distance walk later that year.
 I find that now I am starting to push my boundaries in terms of gear as a result.
 I upgraded my tent for a specialist item rather than one from a mainstream manufacturer, and I’m embracing finding and treating water as I go.
 I’d never have done this without the confidence gained through my move to softshell and lighter footwear and the discovery that it actually worked.
 I don’t think I’ll ever be a true ultralight freak though.